KrisDavie/DoorTracker/README.md

 ## Known Issues

-- Save and load is currently broken
+- When autotracking, multiple different dark rooms in the same dungeon will be obscured separately, providing the player with a little extra information
-- Multiple different dark rooms in the same dungeon will be obscured separately, providing the player with a little extra information
+- Certain supertiles with many connections (Mire lobby, Mire Big chest Supertile) or long transition edges (Desert Main, TT Lobbies) can have issues tracking.
+This usually results in a wrong connection, or a missed connection.